lronaldo/cpctelera/README.md

      git clone https://github.com/cpcitor/cpc-dev-tool-chain.git
      git reset --hard 48ca1dd9a1

-That version of cpc-dev-tool-chain will work nicely on almost any linux machine, and may also work on Windows with a 32-bit version of Cygwin.
+That version of cpc-dev-tool-chain will work nicely on almost any Linux machine, and may also work on Windows with a 32-bit version of Cygwin.
 If you plan to use it this way (Windows+Cygwin 32), check out [Profesor Retroman's tutorial (ES)](https://www.youtube.com/watch?v=FvAg-xmWZHM).